hyee/dbcli/README.md

 References
 ============
-The project depends on some open-source projects without modifications, the binaries have been included into this project.
+The project depends on some binary files of open-source projects without modifications, the binaries have been included into this project.
 Below is the list:<br>

     luajit v2.1 : (MIT)  http://luajit.org/